Plugin and widget review guidelines

 Caution: This is an evolving document, so its contents may change over time.
 If you have any questions or concerns around our review guidelines, please submit a request through our contact form.

-Developers like you help our community discover new ways to design and explore Figma and FigJam.
+Figma is committed to supporting plugins and widgets within the Figma Community.
+Developers like you help our community discover new ways to design and explore Figma's products.
 We can't wait to see what you've created.

-Before a plugin or widget can be listed in Figma's Community directory, it needs to go through our review process.
+Before a plugin or widget can be listed in the Figma Community directory, it needs to go through our review process.

-To make the submission process as smooth and seamless as possible, we have created a set of guidelines.
-These outline what is required to make it through the approval process.
+To make the submission process as seamless as possible, we have created a set of guidelines that we use to evaluate plugins and widgets.
+These guidelines are meant to give you an idea of the criteria we review, but are not exhaustive.

 Before you submit